MicroStrategy/rest-api-docs/docs/common-workflows/manage-drill-maps/retrieve-a-drill-map-definition.md

 You can use REST APIs to retrieve the definition of a drill map through the Modeling service.
 This workflow includes the following REST API requests.

-## Retrieve a Drill Map Definition
+## Retrieve a drill map definition

 You want to get the definition of a drill map object.
 The object ID of the drill map is `CC2E6AA3421EFF5C41C2D0939750BB24` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.